 76mm Gun Tank M41 Walker Bulldog.

 This early-production machine is equipped with the cast muzzle brake, turret with a high side weld line, squared-off fenders, and sand shields.
-Note also the early design of the tracks.
-(Picture from TM 9-730 76-mm Gun Tank T41E1.)
+Note also the early design of the tracks and the wire guards for the gunner's and commander's periscopes on the turret.
+(Picture from TM 9-730 76-mm Tank Gun T41E1.)

 76mm Gun Tank M41 Walker Bulldog.